 Numerology: corresponds to one subcarrier spacing in the frequency domain.
 By scaling a reference subcarrier spacing by an integer N, different numerologies can be defined.

 Parent node: IAB-MT's or mobile IAB-MT's next hop neighbour node; the parent node can be an IAB-node or IAB-donor-DU

+Parent UE: A U2N Relay UE in upstream direction from a U2N Remote UE or any other U2N Relay UE for serving the U2N Remote UE in U2N Relay communication

-PC5 Relay RLC channel: an RLC channel between L2 U2N Remote UE and L2 U2N Relay UE, or between L2 U2U Remote UE and L2 U2U Relay UE, which is used to transport packets over PC5 for L2 UE-to-Network/UE-to-UE Relay.
+PC5 Relay RLC channel: an RLC channel between L2 U2N Remote UE and L2 U2N Relay UE, between L2 U2N Relay UEs (in case of multi-hop L2 U2N relay communication), or between L2 U2U Remote UE and L2 U2U Relay UE, which is used to transport packets over PC5 for L2 UE-to-Network/UE-to-UE Relay.

 PDU Set: one or more PDUs carrying the payload of one unit of information generated at the application level (e.g. frame(s) or video slice(s) for XR Services), as defined in TS 23.501 [3].